jyh1/workflow/Readme.md

 If the above process succeed, the frontend will get two cookies and can use them to directly communicate with both servers.

 ## Start your own instance
+You can easily set up everything with a simple `docker-compose` command.
+Check out the [Docker repository](https://github.com/jyh1/codalabworkflow-docker) for Workflow.

 ## Build from source